 CPGs recognize that analytics and reporting are incredibly important when seeking a promotional optimization.
 Blacksmith Applications TPO enables event analysis and robust reporting optios so that the CPG can automatically take action on the insights.
 The TPO data is automated, accurate and useable.

-Trade Promotion Cost Cutting Does Not Need to be Your Only Option
+Trade Promotion Cost Cutting is NOT Your Only Option

 Procter & Gamble announced a move to cut $12 billion in costs by 2021.
 And they aren’t alone.
 Cost containment goals are echoed on the earnings calls and corporate objectives of CPG companies across the globe.
 When decisions are guided by historical and predictive data, these initiatives do not have to be met with fear.
 The ability to proactively strategize for different outcomes (with a TPO solution), allows you to avoid potentially damaging decisions in the name of temporary relief.